TheRotze/crop_planner/readme.md

 (int) Sell Price = Base Price * (1 + (Quality * 0.25))
 </pre>

-*Note: some items have sell/buy prices that deviate from the above price formulas.
+*Note: some items have sell/buy prices that deviate from the above formulas.
 These prices are likely hard-coded into the game.*

 ---